testfairy/docs/docs/010_Getting_Started/400_App_Build_Settings.md

 <img src="../../img/build-settings-2.png" width="800"/>

 * **App Distribution:** Enabled or Disabled.
-When didabled the app cannot be installed and pending invitations will expire.
+When disabled the app cannot be installed and pending invitations will expire.

 * **[Auto-Update](https://docs.testfairy.com/App_Distribution/Auto_Update.html)** - when auto-update is enabled, all the previous installations of this app will be automatically upgraded to this version.
 The next time a user with an old version opens his app, he will get an 'updating' message and the app will be installed automatically.
 No email will be sent regarding this update.